ndugal6/SchoolBook/ScholBook_SRS.md

 SchoolBook's frontend is developed on Xamarin Studio 6.1.1 using HTML5 and CSS3 libraries for display and content structure.
 The frontend uses a .cs file to connect and transfers data to the backend Linux server using MYSQL 5.7.17.
 The frontend sends user creditials for authentication to the server.
 If user is authorized, then the server relays and populates the client with information surrounding the user's study groups - Date/Time, location, students, and student tutors - and available notes - course ID/Name, upload date, upload user.
 If the user isn't authorized then the frontend .cs file sends user data needed for student creation to the server: email, password, university, current courses.

 ## 3.4Communications Interfaces
 Schoolbook will communicate with the server using HTTP protocols.
 The database uses .cs files to retrieve data from the HTML frontend.Data traffic will follow AES standards for security.
-The .cs communicate line allows the source code to be hidden from clients
+The .cs communicate line allows the source code to be hidden from clients.
-&lt;Describe the requirements associated with any communications functions required by this product, including e-mail, web browser, network server communications protocols, electronic forms, and so on.
-Define any pertinent message formatting.
-Identify any communication standards that will be used, such as FTP or HTTP.
-Specify any communication security or encryption issues, data transfer rates, and synchronization mechanisms.&gt;

 # 4.System Features